What equipment is in our functional gym?

 - Supports confidence building

-- Helps our team to understand you in relation to your injury or condition and offer a person-centred treatment plan catered to your needs
+- Offers a person-centred treatment plan catered to your needs

 What conditions can be treated using the Functional Gym?